bczernecki/imgw/README.md

   - **ogimet_hourly()** - Downloading hourly meteorological
-    data from the SYNOP stations available in the ogimet collection.
-Basically any Synop station working under WMO framework after year 2000 should be available
+    data from the SYNOP stations available in the ogimet.com collection.
+Basically any meteorological (aka Synop) station working under the WMO framework after year 2000 should be accessible

-  - **meteo\_sounding()** - Downloading the mea (i.e., measurements of
+  - **meteo\_sounding()** - Downloading measurements of
-    the vertical profile of atmosphere) sounding data
+    the vertical profile of atmosphere (aka rawinsonde data)

   - **meteo\_shortening()** - Shortening column names of meteorological
     parameters to improve the readability of downloaded dataset and